parrt/msds621/projects/dtree/dtree.md

 ## Description

 We will learn how to build a decision trees as part of our lectures but here's a brief synopsis.
-Decision trees partition feature space into hyper volumes with similar features, subject to the goal of reducing variance in the target y variable.
+Decision trees partition feature space into hyper volumes with similar features, subject to the goal of reducing impurity in the target y variable.
 For example, a regression of y against a single feature begins by finding the split point in x that gets two regions with the lowest variance within those regions.
 This is done by exhaustively testing locations in x space, computing the variance of y for observations to the left and the variance of observations on the right of the split point.
 The location of the best average of these two variances is the split point.
 Then, the algorithm recursively splits the two new regions.
 Here's what it looks like after 1, 2, and 3 splits for regression:

 <img src="images/cars-1.svg" width="30%"> <img src="images/cars-2.svg" width="30%"> <img src="images/cars-3.svg" width="30%">